jasonxchen/why-so-sus/README.md

 * Should player and civilians be allowed to pass through each other?
 * Is logic implementation necessary to ensure unique design of each civilian?
     * e.g. If 7 colors available for each clothing item; 7<sup>4</sup> = 2401 possible permutations
+    * Also consider having less colors so that the player needs more clues to pinpoint the target